fdehech/MITM-Detection-System-Simulation/README.md

 The system consists of three main components running in isolated Docker containers:

-1.  **Client**: Generates and sends structured messages to the server via the proxy.
+1.  **Client**: Generates and sends structured messages with sequence numbers and timestamps.
 2.  **Proxy (Attacker)**: Intercepts traffic between the client and server.
-It can be configured to operate in different "attack modes" (transparent, modify, replay, delay).
+It can be configured to operate in different simulation modes.
 3.  **Server**: Receives messages and applies detection rules to identify potential MITM interference.

 ```mermaid